A nonsingular spacetime defect: Abstract

 \section{Abstract}

-A nonsingular localized static classical solution is constructed for standard Einstein gravity coupled to an $SO(3)\times SO(3)$ chiral model of scalars [Skyrme model].
+A nonsingular localized static classical solution is constructed for standard Einstein gravity coupled to an $SO(3)\times SO(3)$ chiral model of scalars (Skyrme model).
 This solution corresponds to a spacetime defect and its construction proceeds in three steps.
-First, an \textit{Ansatz} is presented for a solution with nonsimply-connected topology of the spacetime manifold.
+First, an \textit{Ansatz} is presented for a solution with nonsimply connected topology of the spacetime manifold.
 Second, an exact vacuum solution of the reduced field equations is obtained.
 Third, matter fields are included and a particular exact solution of the reduced field equations is found.
-The latter solution has a diverging total energy, but its existence at least demonstrates that a regular defect-type solution having nonsimply-connected topology is possible with nontrivial matter fields.
+The latter solution has a diverging total energy, but its existence at least demonstrates that a nonsingular defect-type solution having nonsimply connected topology is possible with nontrivial matter fields.

 \keywords{general relativity, topology}